When you become an electrician, you will help keep the lights on!

 8 Weeks to Complete

-Students enjoy the speed, focus, and thorough learning that comes from an immersive two-month training program covering heating, air conditioning installation and maintenance.
+Students enjoy the speed, focus, and thorough learning that comes from an immersive program covering residential electrical wiring.

 Hands on, Job-specifc

 Over half of the Electrical Wiring program is conducted in our hands-on lab.

 The week-by-week program looks like this: